You’ve heard it many times before.

 At the end of 2013, Ana’s slides had generated close to 700,000 views.

 Yet Zimmerman has created a lot of viral content over the past 3 years.
 And this is worth noting.
 When you create outstanding content, you won’t have to struggle to promote it.
+Creating viral content is about hiding your digital marketing within great content, and organically reaping the promotional rewards for those efforts.

 One of the ideas that Zimmerman shared that can help you increase the chances of creating viral content has to do with your choice of topic.